rochus-keller/Luon/Readme.md

 ##### Status on December 12.
 2024

 With only a few changes, the IDE and demo projects also work on Windows.
 Provided precompiled packages for a few platforms.
-LuaJIT is statically linked on all platforms so far.
+LuaJIT is statically linked on all platforms.
+MVP release.

 ### Precompiled versions